Srsi3/RetroGames/README.md

 ### Future Levels

+Considerations were made for more content, including:

-- Plans to create different levels and worlds.
+- Plans to create different levels addressing different mental health issues
-- Will cover more mental health disorders.
+- More robust gameplay mechanics, including powerups and intricate level designs

 ---